Bengali grammar: Causative

 Most verbs (not all verbs have causative forms) can be made causative by adding the suffix -ন/নো to it.
 For example: "to do" is করা, which takes the -নো suffix to become করানো, or "to cause to do".
 The stem of such a causative verb – to be used when conjugating it – is thus the verbal noun form of the base verb (করা in the case of করানো).
 For the most part, such stems do not undergo any vowel transformations when conjugating for tenses.
 However, in the perfective participle (and thus, the perfect tenses), the -a at the end of the base gets removed, the -iye suffix is added, and the stem vowel changes, while the second person familiar future imperative is the same but with an -iyo and not an -iye.

 Tense

 Bengali has four simple tenses: the present tense, the past tense, the conditional or habitual past tense, and the future tense.
 These combine with mood and aspect to form more complex conjugations: the perfect tenses, for example, are formed by combining the perfect participles with the corresponding tense endings.

 Aspect

 There are three aspects for Bengali verbs: simple aspect, the progressive/continuous aspect, and the perfect.
-The progressive aspect is denoted by adding prefix the regular tense endings with ছ (for stems ending with consonants) or চ্ছ (for stems ending with vowels), while the perfect aspect requires the use of the perfect participle.
+The progressive aspect is denoted by adding the prefix to the regular tense endings with ছ (for stems ending with consonants) or চ্ছ (for stems ending with vowels), while the perfect aspect requires the use of the perfect participle.
 These are combined with the different tenses described below to form the various verbal conjugations possible.